You know, we are big fans of effective tax and retirement structures. That’s why the Fidelity Mega Backdoor Roth is one of our favorites.

 - If your employer doesn’t allow a rollover to a Roth IRA, you’ll have to wait until you leave that job.

 If you can’t roll your contributions to a Roth IRA right away, talk with your tax advisor about how to separate the contributions and earnings when transferring them.
-It would be best if you rolled your contributions over to a Roth IRA and the earnings to a traditional IRA so that you don’t lose the tax benefits of your after-tax contributions.

 If you already max out your employer-sponsored 401K and traditional IRA, look into the Mega Backdoor Roth IRA.
 You’ll invest after-tax dollars to a much more significant amount, and your contributions and earnings are tax-free.
 With a limit of up to $56,000, you stand to save a lot more money for retirement with tax benefits.